 See The True Cost of Buy to Let Investing infographic here

-Included because every investor should ensure that they have access to a rainy day pot should the unforeseen happen; cash is held on deposit and is very secure on the basis that it is not subject to investment risk.
+There is no reason why financial education should not include cash, because every investor should ensure that they have access to a rainy day pot should the unforeseen happen; cash is held on deposit and is very secure on the basis that it is not subject to investment risk.

 The biggest threat to your cash is inflation; if you have £1,000 in a savings account, at the end of year 1 you may have earned £10 in interest and your balance will show £1010.